SZUT-NGIL/SQLi-Feature-extraction/README.md

 # SQLi Features Extraction

-Code and experiments for SQLi extraction.
+Code and experiments for SQLi features extraction.

 Run all commands from the repository root so relative paths resolve correctly.